giacomocavalieri/effects-introduction/slides/content/_index.md

 ## Goals of an effect system

-We wish to express the side effects our code can perform in a way that:
+We wish to express the side effects our code can perform so that:

 - the code can be _easily composed and tested_
 - the correct handling of side effects is _checked at compile-time_